lordksix/webmetrics-webapp-cra/README.md

 ## 🔭 Future Features <a name="future-features"></a>

 Future changes:
+- Add tests.
-- Add extra interactivity in profile page.
+- Add Weather Forecast.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>